- Lifelong communist

 - Views America as a nation awash in white racism and “white skin privilege”

 - Founded the (now-defunct) periodical Race Traitor: Journal of the New Abolitionism, to promote the idea that “treason to whiteness is loyalty to humanity”

 - Likens Israel to Nazi Germany, the pre-civil-rights American South, and apartheid South Africa

-In January 1958, Ignatiev, under the name Noel Ignatin, joined the the Communist Party USA‘s “ultra Left” Marxist-Leninist Caucus.
-Out of that Caucus grew a faction called the Provisional Organizing Committee to Reconstitute the Marxist-Leninist Communist Party, with which Ignatiev remained associated until 1966.
-At that point, he was expelled from the Committee because, by his own telling, his independence of mind vexed the leaders of “that cultish environment.”
+In January 1958, Ignatiev, under the name Noel Ignatin, joined the the Communist Party USA‘s (CPUSA’s) “ultra Left” Marxist-Leninist Caucus, making him a third-generation communist in his family.
+Out of that Caucus grew a faction called the Provisional Organizing Committee To Reconstitute The Marxist-Leninist Communist Party.
+Ignatiev remained associated with this Committee until 1966, at which point he was expelled because, by his own telling, his independence of mind vexed the leaders of “that cultish environment.”

 Also in the 1960s, Ignatiev joined the Students for a Democratic Society (SDS).
 In 1967 he and fellow CPUSA member Theodore Allen co-authored The White Blindspot, a pamphlet arguing that “white supremacy and … white skin privilege” had historically blinded white workers to the importance of allying themselves with blacks in a united revolutionary force dedicated to overthrowing capitalism.
 As such, said the authors, the privileges that whites enjoyed were in reality a “bourgeois poison” that was “ruinous” to the “working class.”